 Manufacturing jobs provide millions with job security and decent wages, but not every employee is a quality hire.
-Before your interview, you want to screen candidates for skill sets, experience, and competency.
+Before your interview, you want to pre-screen candidates for skill sets, experience, and competency.

 You’ll also want a detailed list of manufacturing interview questions to ask applicants.
 These questions will help production managers and human resource departments explore a candidate’s work ethic, communication skills, previous job experience, and problem-solving abilities.

 Below, we explore must-ask manufacturing interview questions to help you discover your next new employee.

 Heavy equipment and piles of raw materials are constant reminders of the daily challenges of manufacturing employees.
 New employees don’t have to add to that stress.
 With these must-ask manufacturing interview questions, you’ll find candidates you can trust on the production line.

 1. What are some of your own personal and professional goals?

 This question is another way of asking, “where do you see yourself in five years?”
 It’s an excellent way of gauging a candidate’s professional drive and career ambition.
 A candidate who can speak to the goals they are trying to achieve shows hiring managers that they actively engage with their career.

 An applicant who mentions they’re looking for career advancement is another good indicator of a quality candidate.
 Career advancement signifies that a candidate is looking for long-term growth in exchange for loyalty.